Hoover Dam: Labor force

 Soon after the dam was authorized, increasing numbers of unemployed people converged on southern Nevada.
 Las Vegas, then a small city of some 5,000, saw between 10,000 and 20,000 unemployed descend on it.
 A government camp was established for surveyors and other personnel near the dam site; this soon became surrounded by a squatters' camp.
 Known as McKeeversville, the camp was home to men hoping for work on the project, together with their families.
 Another camp, on the flats along the Colorado River, was officially called Williamsville, but was known to its inhabitants as "Ragtown".
 When construction began, Six Companies hired large numbers of workers, with more than 3,000 on the payroll by 1932 and with employment peaking at 5,251 in July 1934.
 "Mongolian" (Chinese) labor was prevented by the construction contract, while the number of black people employed by Six Companies never exceeded thirty, mostly lowest-pay-scale laborers in a segregated crew, who were issued separate water buckets.

 As part of the contract, Six Companies, Inc. was to build Boulder City to house the workers.
 The original timetable called for Boulder City to be built before the dam project began, but President Hoover ordered work on the dam to begin in March 1931 rather than in October.
 The company built bunkhouses, attached to the canyon wall, to house 480 single men at what became known as River Camp.
 Workers with families were left to provide their own accommodations until Boulder City could be completed, and many lived in Ragtown.
 The site of Hoover Dam endures extremely hot weather, and the summer of 1931 was especially torrid, with the daytime high averaging 119.9 °F. Sixteen workers and other riverbank residents died of heat prostration between June 25 and July 26, 1931.

+Mabel Macferran Rockwell was the only woman involved in the design and installation of the power generating machinery for Hoover Dam.
+She worked on the economic design of the company's transmission for the dam, which was the basis for her prize-winning paper "Power Limits of 220 Kv Transmission Lines" (co-authored with A. A. Kroneberg).